No one wants to overpay their federal taxes. There are 2 types of tax breaks that help determine what you really owe: tax deductions and tax credits.

 What is a tax deduction?

 A tax deduction reduces your taxable income.
-And less income = less taxes.
 If you claim a $1,000 deduction, it means you don't pay tax on that $1,000.
-If you're in the 22% federal tax bracket, you just saved $220.
-Unlike tax credits, which you can claim no matter how you file your taxes, each year you have to decide whether to itemize your tax deductions on the Form 1040 Schedule A (a mouthful) or take what's called the standard deduction.
+Unlike tax credits, which you can claim no matter how you file your taxes, each year you have to decide whether to itemize your tax deductions on Form 1040 Schedule A or take what's called the standard deduction, a set dollar amount that is subtracted from your gross income.

 1. Kids and dependents credits

-If you're financially responsible for a child, relative, or other person, these dependents could reduce your tax bill or even raise your refund amount.
+If you're financially responsible for a child, relative, or other person, these dependents could help reduce your tax bill or even raise your refund amount.

 2. Retirement savings deductions and credits